 India's National Rural Employment Guarantee Act (MGNREGA) is the most ambitious workfare program ever attempted.
 In all 625 districts in India, rural households are guaranteed 100 days of employment a year.
 More than just an opportunity to apply for work, this program entitles all rural households to take advantage of the employment guarantee.
 Program participants include the self-employed, workers in household enterprises, and day laborers.
 Despite some “operational deficiencies” on the ground (a polite way of saying “corruption”), the program is credited with substantially raising the labor earnings of rural workers.

-3. Training people for wage employment: Mexico’s Becate program
+Training people for wage employment: Mexico's Bécate program

 Limitations and gaps

-Another major gap is the lack of social (rather than personal) cost-benefit analysis of possible policy interventions.
+Another major gap is the lack of social (rather than personal) cost−benefit analysis of possible policy interventions.
 How do the direct social benefits of any given intervention compare with the direct social costs?
-Because there are always policy tradeoffs (the opportunity cost of one policy precluding another), it is important to know which policy intervention produces the highest social benefits relative to its costs.
+Because there are always policy trade-offs (given scarce resources, money used for one purpose comes at the expense of another), it is important to know which policy intervention produces the highest social benefits relative to its costs.
 In which circumstances have various policy interventions proved socially beneficial and in which have they not?

 Finally, more research is needed to establish how many people are self-employed by choice and how many because they have no choice.
 The numbers in the second category are clearly large, but greater precision is needed, especially on a country by country basis, to end the controversy over exact numbers.